Huawei-mt6737/device/README.md

 Device Tree for Highscreen Razar | Razar Pro
 ===========================================

-The Highscreen Razar | Razar Pro (codenamed _"razar"_) is a mid-range smartphone from Highscreen.
+The Highscreen Razar | Razar Pro (codenamed _"rlk6737t"_) is a mid-range smartphone from Highscreen.
 It was released in December,2016.

 Basic   | Spec Sheet